polterguy/phosphorusfive/plugins/p5.web/README.md

 Notice how *[p5.web.widgets.get-parent]* optionally can take an expression as its argument.
 This means we have to return an additional "layer" before returning the actual parent widget(s), since we need to return "parent widget to which widget" to the caller.
-If we had simply returned the parent as the first node of *[p5.web.widgets.get-parent]*, we wouldn't know who this was a parent to, since we can supply multiple widgets as arguments.
-This is a general pattern for many of the widget retrieval events.
+If we had simply returned the parent as the first node of *[p5.web.widgets.get-parent]*, we would not know who this was a parent to, since we can supply multiple widgets as arguments.
+This is a general pattern for most of the widget retrieval events.

 #### [p5.web.widgets.get-children]

 Returns the children widgets of one or more specified widget(s).
 Example below.

 ```
-p5.web.widgets.create-container:foo
+create-widget:foo
   parent:content
   position:0
   widgets